-We have audited the financial statements of Microsalt plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2023, which comprise:
+We have audited the financial statements of Microsalt plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2024, which comprise:

-- the Group statement of comprehensive income for the year ended 31 December 2023. - the Group and Parent Company statements of financial position as at 31 December 2023. - the Group statement of cash flows for the year then ended. - the Group and Parent Company statements of changes in equity for the year then ended; and - the notes to the financial statements, including significant accounting policies.
+- the Group statement of comprehensive income for the year ended 31 December 2024. - the Group and Parent Company statements of financial position as at 31 December 2024. - the Group statement of cash flows for the year then ended. - the Group and Parent Company statements of changes in equity for the year then ended; and - the notes to the financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK Adopted International Accounting Standards.
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK Adopted International Accounting Standards.
+The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the financial statements:
+In our opinion:

-- give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2023 and of the Group's loss for the year then ended. - have been properly prepared in accordance with UK Adopted International Accounting Standards. - have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2024 and of the Group's loss for the year then ended. - the group financial statements have been properly prepared in accordance with UK Adopted International Accounting Standards. - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.